 Phase B – promotion:

-In order to reach the general public and the public authorities focusing on the topic and to disseminate the project’s results, tools and other materials (such as web site, ethics code and guidelines), the following events will be organized:
+In order to reach the general public and the public authorities focusing on the topic and to disseminate the project’s results, tools and other materials (such as web site, ethics code and guidelines), the following events have been organized: